OLA-Simple/OLASimple-Protocols/operation_types/OLASimple_RNA_Extraction.md

   def disinfect
     show do
       title 'Disinfect Items'
-      check 'Spray and wipe down all reagents and samples with bleach and ethanol.' end end
+      check 'Spray and wipe down all reagents and sample tubes with bleach and ethanol.' end end

   def cleanup
     show do
       title "Clean up Waste"
-      bullet "Dispose of liquid waste in bleach down the sink with running water." bullet "Dispose of remaining tubes into biohazard waste." end
+      warning "Do not dispose of liquid waste and bleach in GuSCN waste, this can produce dangerous gas." bullet "Dispose of liquid waste in bleach down the sink with running water." bullet "Dispose of remaining tubes into #{WASTE_PRE}." end

     show do
-      title "Clean Biosafety Cabinet"
+      title "Clean Biosafety Cabinet (BSC)"
       note "Place items in the BSC off to the side." note "Spray down surface of BSC with 10% bleach.
 Wipe clean using paper towel." note "Spray down surface of BSC with 70% ethanol.
-Wipe clean using paper towel." note "After cleaning, dispose of gloves in biohazard waste." end end
+Wipe clean using paper towel." note "After cleaning, dispose of gloves and paper towels in #{WASTE_PRE}." end end